-The lack of financial ability to meet payments was exacerbated for individuals who had lost income during the pandemic.
+The lack of financial ability to meet payments was exacerbated for individuals who lost income during the pandemic.
 For example, 22% of those who have been laid off or furloughed cited copay issues.
 Of those laid off or furloughed, another 14% said they couldn't find a good therapist that would accept their health insurance policy.

 Even with these problems, there are some bright spots around therapy payments and coverage.
 In fact, 51% of respondents said their employer covers therapy resources in some way, including:

 - Other resources (4%)